0

 Let's be real — for many women in perimenopause onwards, half the battle is figuring out why sex feels different (and usually, not in a good way!).
 When you're feeling dryness, pain, or nothing at all, libido isn't exactly going to be forthcoming.

-We have written blogs on penetration pain, on the different symptoms of atrophy, and on why dryness occurs, but all these issues will affect libido. {LINKS}
+We have written about penetration pain, the physical changes associated with declining estrogen, and why dryness occurs — and all of these things affect libido.

 NLB124PainfulSex-FromAtoZ.png

-What we sometimes forget is that, if you are in pain or any kind of discomfort (i.e., pressure, lingering UTI or leakage issues etc.), then your brain is sending different signals than the ones you want.
-This looks like this:
+What we sometimes forget is that, if you are experiencing any kind of physical discomfort, your brain may be sending different signals than the ones you want.
+That looks like this:

-But, for some women, there is also the loss of any kind of sensation which is primarily due to declining estrogen.
+But, for some women, there is also the loss of any kind of sensation — which is primarily associated with declining estrogen.
 That looks like this:

-• Tissue Changes: Estrogen helps maintain the thickness, elasticity, and moisture of the vaginal tissues.
-As estrogen levels decline, the vaginal walls become thinner, drier, and less sensitive.
+• Tissue Changes: Estrogen is involved in maintaining the thickness, elasticity, and moisture of vaginal tissues.
+As estrogen levels decline, the vaginal walls may become thinner, drier, and less sensitive.

-• Blood Flow: Estrogen helps regulate blood flow to the genital area, including the clitoris.
-Reduced blood flow can diminish sensitivity and arousal.
+• Blood Flow: Estrogen is associated with blood flow to the genital area, including the clitoris.
+Reduced blood flow can affect sensitivity and arousal.

-• Nerve Function: Estrogen can influence the function of nerves in the vaginal area, affecting sensation and responsiveness to stimulation.
+• Nerve Function: Estrogen is involved in the function of nerves in the vaginal area, influencing sensation and responsiveness to stimulation.

-These changes can result in decreased sensitivity to touch, reduced lubrication, and difficulty achieving orgasm - all of which means next time our partner wants to start up the fun, we are simply less interested (or even actively against being in more pain - naturally!).
+These changes can result in decreased sensitivity to touch, reduced lubrication, and difficulty achieving orgasm — all of which means next time our partner wants to start up the fun, we may simply be less interested (or even actively avoiding further discomfort — naturally!).

 Foreplay & Getting In the Mood…

-We often hear that foreplay is important... so, let's look at exactly why… 👩❤️💋👨 As we age, have less time, are in long term relationships, or perhaps have had changes we aren’t sure how to express, and this means foreplay can sometimes fall by the wayside.
+We often hear that foreplay is important... so, let's look at exactly why… 👩❤️💋👨 As we age, have less time, are in long-term relationships, or perhaps have had changes we aren't sure how to express, foreplay can sometimes fall by the wayside.

 What does this mean for our brains and bodies?